slljack/resume-site-starter/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a Master student at Stony Brook University majoring in Computer Science.
 My current interests include Algorithms, Machine Learning.
 Most of my works are done in Java, Python, and C, but I am also experienced with other languages specified on my [resume](uploads/resume.pdf).
-I am looking for a software development internship for Summer 2022.
-You can find some of my projects below.
+I am looking for a software development internship for Summer 2023.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.